 They did a really great job explaining how to use ArDrive and what is required to get up and running here.
-So I will not cover the entire configuration and just want to show you the basic steps involved:
+So I will not cover the entire The setup process where you specify the settings and options for how a software or system will operate. and just want to show you the basic steps involved:

 - Install the browser addon called “ArConnect” from here.